It is known as Detroit’s Cathedral of Finance.

 By the time the building was completed, Union Trust had bought up several other banks and become the Guardian Detroit Union Group, which held 40% of Detroit’s banking resources.
 But the Great Depression hit Detroit — and the bank — hard.
 In 1932, the bank went into receivership as the New Union Building Corp.

 During World War II, the building was used as a command center for the Army as it coordinated ordinance production.
 The New Union Building Co. took the building back over after the war, but the bank filed for bankruptcy in 1949.
-It was sold at action in 1952 to the Guardian Building Co. of the Michigan Bank Corp.
+It was sold at auction in 1952 to the Guardian Building Co. of the Michigan Bank Corp.

 Up until the 1950s, MichCon remained the Guardian’s biggest tenant until the gas giant built its own skyscraper - now known as One Woodward - on the site of the Hotel Norton.
 But MichCon wasn’t giving up on the Guardian, actually buying the landmark in 1975, then selling it to General Electric Pension Trust under a leaseback contract.
 But in January 1983, MichCon separated from American Natural Resources and began listing its corporate address as the Guardian Building.
 MichCon would later vacate the building after merging with DTE Energy in May 2001.